 If you are a fan of matcha, then you should know that it pairs amazingly with black sesame!
-The first time I ever had matcha in a baked good I was blown away by how well the sweet balanced the grassy notes of matcha.
+The first time I ever had matcha in a baked good I was blown away by how well the sweet bun balanced the grassy notes of matcha.
 Then, I stumbled upon black sesame seed milk and poured it into my homemade matcha.
-Immediately I was like- OMG this taste is great!
-If you know me at all, then you know as soon as I find a flavor combination I love I am immediately figuring out how to make it into vegan buns of some sort.
+If you know me at all, then you know as soon as I find a flavor combination I love I am immediately figuring out how to make it into a vegan bun recipe.
 This is why I was SO happy when I finally perfected the recipe for these Vegan Matcha Black Sesame Sticky Buns!

-How to Pick the Right Matcha to Bake With:
+How to Pick the Best Matcha to Bake With:

 To say that Matcha is having a moment is an understatement.
 With any “trendy” ingredient comes different levels of quality and all matcha is NOT created equal.
-With the highest quality matcha powder, you are going to get the rich green vibrant color you see in these photos.
-However, once you use lower grade matcha from so-so brands, the color becomes a little more green-brown.
-So here’s a short & sweet breakdown of the different matcha grades out there as well and the brands of matcha I like best.
+Using the highest quality matcha powder will give you the rich green vibrant color you see in these photos.
+Unfortunately, using a lower grade matcha will give the buns a green-brown color.

-This is the brightest green matcha.
-It’s made from young tea leaves with the stems and veins removed.
-This is the type of matcha I recommend for drinking, but it’s a bit pricey and unnecessary to be baking with.
+This is the brightest green matcha and it is made from young tea leaves with the stems and veins removed.
+I recommend this matcha for drinking, but it’s a bit pricey and unnecessary to be baking with.

 #2: The middle ground= Culinary Grade Matcha

 As you may guess by the name culinary, this is the grade of matcha that I bake with!
-This is honestly still great matcha to drink and is probably what you find in most of the matcha you get while out.
-It’s still green and smooth, but is a slightly duller green than ceremonial grade.
+This is honestly still a great matcha to drink and is probably what you find in most of the matcha you get at cafes.
+Culinary Grade Matcha is still green and smooth but is a slightly duller green than the ceremonial grade.
 It also pairs better with sweeteners and other flavors.
 There are actually 5 different grades of culinary matcha, which I won’t dive into here, but premium is the best.
-For this recipe, I used MyEncha Culinary Grade Matcha which is a premium culinary grade matcha.
+For this recipe, I used MyEncha Culinary Grade Matcha which is premium culinary grade matcha.

 #3 Green Tea Powder..which is not Actually Matcha